Landiie/landie.github.io/src/sammi-extensions/gamepad-triggers-docs.md

 the "CHANGE" action fires whenever the analog stick's value changes.
 The way this works is tricky but the bread and butter to getting live updates on where your analog stick's position is.
 This action will not fire if the stick is being held in the same position the next frame, so it won't continue to spam the button if nothing is changing. it only detects **change**.

-Example extension trigger: `GAMEPAD LEFT_ANALOG_STICK CHANGE` fires the LB button when the left analog stick changes from any value that isn't the same as it's current value.
+Example extension trigger: `GAMEPAD LEFT_ANALOG_STICK CHANGE` fires the SAMMI button when the left analog stick changes from any value that isn't the same as it's current value.

 ![example press](/assets/images/sammi-extensions/gamepad-triggers/docs-9.png)

 #### END

 the "END" action fires whenever the analog stick's value returns to zero.
-If "END" is appended after your extension trigger's analog stick name, the LB button will fire when the stick moves to be zero (dormant).
+If "END" is appended after your extension trigger's analog stick name, the SAMMI button will fire when the stick moves to be zero (dormant).

-Example extension trigger: `GAMEPAD LEFT_ANALOG_STICK END` fires the LB button when the left analog stick returns to it's dormant position, not being used.
+Example extension trigger: `GAMEPAD LEFT_ANALOG_STICK END` fires the SAMMI button when the left analog stick returns to it's dormant position, not being used.

 ![example press](/assets/images/sammi-extensions/gamepad-triggers/docs-10.png)

 ### Analog Stick Trigger Pull Data

-the "START", "END", and "CHANGE" extension trigger actions, when applied to your extension trigger, send over an object of data every time its fired. to access this data, put a `Trigger Pull Data` command in your LB button.
+the "START", "END", and "CHANGE" extension trigger actions, when applied to your extension trigger, send over an object of data every time its fired. to access this data, put a `Trigger Pull Data` command in your SAMMI button.
 This will retrieve the object.
-If you leave the `Pull Value` section empty, all of this data will be returned in an object to the Lioranboard Receiver. otherwise, you only get the one value you specify.
+If you leave the `Pull Value` section empty, all of this data will be returned in an object to SAMMI. otherwise, you only get the one value you specify.

 {primary}
 | Object Key | Type | Description |